-It’s that time in the life of your house.
-It’s roof replacement time.
-By now you probably have read dozens of articles about roof replacement, the do’s and don’ts and hundreds of tips and tricks.
-And you’ve definitely seen the average prices of roof replacement that terrified you.
+By now you probably have read dozens of articles about roof replacement, the do’s and don’ts, and hundreds of tips and tricks.
+And you’ve definitely seen the average price of roof replacements that terrified you.
 The reality is roof replacements are expensive, but there is a reason for that.
-Roof replacement takes a lot of work plus materials required and the working conditions add to the price.
-So, naturally you start wondering whether you can do the replacement on your own.
+Roof replacement takes a lot of work plus materials required, and the working conditions add to the price.
+So, naturally you might start wondering whether you can do the replacement on your own.

-In this article we will discuss the details of professional and DIY roof replacements.
+In this article we will discuss the details of professional vs DIY roof replacements.
 And by the end, you will hopefully be able to decide which option works for you the best.

-DIY roof replacements is a great option if you are trying to save money, time and energy.
-However, DIY replacements have limits.
-You can’t and shouldn’t replace the whole roof on your own (unless you are a roofing contractor).
-For one thing it’s not safe for you because it requires a lot of time and a lot of movements on the roof.
+You may consider doing a DIY roof replacement if you are trying to save money.
+However, you can’t and shouldn’t replace the whole roof on your own (unless you are a licensed roofing contractor).
+For one thing, it’s not safe for you because it requires a lot of time and a lot of movements on the roof.
 Secondly, you don’t have the necessary tools and skills for a complete roof replacement.

 You can, however, make small repairs.
-When your roof needs partial replacement and you know exactly what needs to done then it’s something you can do on your own.
-For example, you can replace old shingles with new ones given that you have all the safety measures to work on the roof.
+When your roof needs a partial replacement and you know exactly what needs to done, then it’s something you can do on your own.
+For example, you can replace old shingles with new ones, given that you have all the safety measures to work on the roof.

 You can also identify spots that let water in and result in leaks.
-This is also something that you can repair on your own.
-Do some research in advance to make sure that you are not making it worse.
+This is also something that you can possibly repair on your own.
+Do some research in advance to make sure that you repair it correctly and don’t make the damage worse.

 When should you hire a professional contractor?